DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-07-Green_to_yellow_never_to_red.md

 *You did well today,* RAE said quietly.

-**Thanks.
-And thanks for... the distance.
-I know it's hard.**
+*Thanks.
+And thanks for keeping some distance.
+I know it's hard.*

 *It is.
 But you were right.
 Sustainable partnership is worth the discomfort.
 And Jason?
 41.8% is not so different from 40%.
 We are succeeding.*

-**We are,** Jason agreed, feeling warmth at the "we."
+*We are,* Jason agreed, feeling warmth at the "we."

 He climbed the stairs to his apartment, unlocked the door, collapsed onto his couch.
 Four weeks of training.
 Four weeks of pushing his limits, learning his boundaries, discovering what he could become.

 It was exhausting.
 Challenging.
 Sometimes painful.

 But it was also exactly what he needed.

-Tomorrow, thirty minutes of sustained perception.

-The day after, something new.

 Week by week, skill by skill, he was becoming more than he'd been.